-I crumbled into his arms the way my now 2 year old falls into mine.
+I crumbled into his arms the way my toddler old falls into mine.
 With his guidance and the help from Domestic Violence solutions of Santa Barbara I found the help and healing I yearned for.

 This company is dedicated to my father.
 Every time I felt like I had given all that I had to give.
 He’s picked me up and reminded me that there is someone powerful inside of me.